n8henrie/n8henrie.github.io/_posts/2013-01-23-review-pushover-app.md

 This post started as an email, but I decided that <a target="_blank" href="https://pushover.net/">Pushover</a> is cool enough to deserve a quick post.

-It’s basically an app that specialized in getting push notifications to your iOS or Android device.
-For iOS, it’s $4, but it’s also a “universal” app, so if you have an iPad it will also have a aesthetically pleasing display there (instead of running in 2x mode).
+It's basically an app that specialized in getting push notifications to your iOS or Android device.
+For iOS, it's $4, but it's also a "universal" app, so if you have an iPad it will also have a aesthetically pleasing display there (instead of running in 2x mode).

 One of the easiest and most basic ways to use Pushover is email triggers — it gives you a special email address, and anything sent to that address will trigger a notification.
 As an example, I used this during interview season for medical school.
-I’m going into emergency medicine, and residency interviews are competitive.
+I'm going into emergency medicine, and residency interviews are competitive.
 Some schools will have their interview slots full within hours of sending out invitations, so _time is of the essence_ when it comes to responding to an interview invitation.
 I had given my Gmail address to ERAS so that the interview-relevant emails were sent there, and I set up a Gmail filter to find emails matching the general pattern of the ERAS interview invitations

 > from:(noreply@eraspod.aamc.org) interview

 and set those up to forward to my Pushover email.
 This means that I got a push notification on my iPhone as soon as I got an interview invitation, and as a consequence I had little trouble responding in a very timely manner.

-Note that with iOS6’s “VIP” feature, you could save yourself $4 by just setting up a contact (noreply@eraspod.aamc.org), setting them as a VIP, and then you’d get a bit more exciting notification when something came from them.
-On the flip side, my VIP notifications don’t seem to be making my phone vibrate… I’m not sure why that is, but without a vibration, I probably would have never noticed the notification while working in clinic.
+Note that with iOS6's "VIP" feature, you could save yourself $4 by just setting up a contact (noreply@eraspod.aamc.org), setting them as a VIP, and then you'd get a bit more exciting notification when something came from them.
+On the flip side, my VIP notifications don't seem to be making my phone vibrate...
+I'm not sure why that is, but without a vibration, I probably would have never noticed the notification while working in clinic.

 Pushover has way more to offer than just email notifications, though.
-One really cool feature (actually, it’s what prompted me to purchase) is integration with <a target="_blank" href="http://ifttt.com">IFTTT</a>.
-If you don’t know about IFTTT… check it out, and <a target="_blank" href="https://ifttt.com/people/n8henrie">here are a few of my personal IFTTT recipes</a>, the ones I’ve made public.
+One really cool feature (actually, it's what prompted me to purchase) is integration with <a target="_blank" href="http://ifttt.com">IFTTT</a>.
+If you don't know about IFTTT... check it out, and <a target="_blank" href="https://ifttt.com/people/n8henrie">here are a few of my personal IFTTT recipes</a>, the ones I've made public.
 Using IFTTT and Pushover together, you can set up push notifications for all kinds of things (like the weather — one of my favs).

 Additionally, there are a wide variety of plugins available, like its plugin for Growl and for <a target="_blank" href="http://wordpress.org/extend/plugins/pushover-notifications/">WordPress</a>.
-One of the coolest features for advanced users is implementing the Pushover API to use push notifications _in your own scripts._ It’s surprisingly easy to understand, well documented, and soon you could have your local machine running scripts that notify you of events instantly, wherever you are.
+One of the coolest features for advanced users is implementing the Pushover API to use push notifications _in your own scripts._ It's surprisingly easy to understand, well documented, and soon you could have your local machine running scripts that notify you of events instantly, wherever you are.